 The National Park Service sites located in New York City are as diverse and historic as the city itself.
 In one day you can get an introduction to fascinating people in American history, escape from the concrete jungle, visit the homes and tombs of presidents, go beachcombing or see where our nation was born!
+There is something for everyone, and getting from one site to the next is as simple as 1-2-3 with the city's efficient, inexpensive mass transit system.
 For an overview of NPS sites in New York City, visit nps.gov/npnh or nyharborparks.org.